 Can all of my family members come to your practice?

 All of our doctors see adult patients (over 15 years of age).
-Some of our doctors also care for children and adolescents.
 If you are interested in learning more about which physician will best fit your and your family's needs, please call your local OIM office.

 I am a Miami Student, can I be a patient at OIM?

 Definitely.
 Our Oxford office is conveniently located uptown, easily accessible from on and off campus housing.
 We also offer a private lot with free parking.
 Call 513 523 4195 to schedule your first appointment.

 What should I do if I have a prescription that expired?

 If you take your medications on a daily or regular basis, please call your pharmacy.
 Allow 24-48 hours for all prescription refills.
 If you have taken a prescription in the past and are interested in restarting the medication, call the office to find out if the doctor will reorder it for you or if you will need to come in for a visit before receiving a new prescription.